AWhetter/pathseq/doc/source/format.rst

       : (\.0|\.[0-9]*[1-9])?

+.. _compatibility:

 Compatibility with VFX Software
 -------------------------------

 This format was chosen for its compatibility with software commonly used in the VFX industry.

-The "File Compatible" column notes whether pathseq can represent a file sequence output by the DCC.
+The "**File Compatible**" column notes whether pathseq can represent a file sequence output by the DCC.

 DCCs often support different sequence string formats depending on whether the file sequence is being read or written by the DCC.
-Therefore this table separately notes whether a strict pathseq sequence string be passed to the DCC directly for the DCC to use to read a file sequence (Read Compatible), and whether a strict pathseq sequence string be passed to the DCC directly for the DCC to use to write a file sequence (Write Compatible).
+Therefore this table separately notes whether a simple pathseq sequence string be passed to the DCC directly for the DCC to use to read a file sequence (**Read Compatible**), and whether a simple pathseq sequence string be passed to the DCC directly for the DCC to use to write a file sequence (**Write Compatible**).

 .. list-table::
    :header-rows: 1